First 7 Days With a Rescue Dog: What to Expect

 If you have a cat, then I suggest keeping the introduction on the cat’s terms.
 Using a baby gate to give the cat a space to escape if desired.

-It’s always interesting to me with every foster dog we bring in, each one has some sort of quirk.
-A many of our fosters have never been on a structured walk, so when we walked by a big boulder, or someone riding a bike, the dog would jump back out of fear.
+It’s always interesting to me that with every foster dog we bring in, each one has some sort of quirk.
+Many of our fosters have never been on a walk, so when we walked by a big boulder or someone riding a bike, the dog would jump back out of fear.

 It’s important to keep all this in mind when introducing and exposing your dog to new experiences.